-Development Standards - The following development standards are intended to be a guide for the development of appropriate ordinance provisions.
+Standards - The following development standards are intended to be a guide for the development of appropriate ordinance provisions.
 The standards for the Maritime Commercial Area are intended to allow marine businesses to intensively utilize the land within this designation but to do it in a manner than minimizes any negative impacts on the remainder of East Boothbay.
 To accommodate this objective, there would be no minimum lot size for marine and water-dependent uses.
 The minimum lot size for other uses would be 20,000-30,000 square feet.
-Marine and water-dependent uses would not be subject to any shoreline setback and would be allowed to cover up to 70% of the lot with impervious surface.
+Marine and water-dependent uses would be allowed to cover up to 70% of the lot with impervious surface.
 Other uses in this area would need to be set back a minimum of twenty-five feet from the shoreline and would be limited to 30% of impervious surface coverage.